 1. Moving Truck or Pod

 One of the biggest moving costs to consider is your moving truck.
 If you’re moving locally, it shouldn’t be more than a few hundred dollars, but a move across the country could easily be $1500 or more.
+You can also use this U-Haul Gas Calculator to estimate the cost of gas (which is not insignificant these days if you plan to move across the country!).
 If you move out of the country, you may also need to take into account the cost of transporting your car (to estimate this cost, you can use this easy to use online calculator from American Auto Shipping).

 For our move from Michigan to Colorado, we decided to move using a U-Box, which is a moving pod from U-haul.
 They delivered it to our house, we packed it up, and then they shipped it to Colorado for us.
 For such a long distance move, it was a great option because we didn’t have to drive a moving truck for 20+ hours.